akramboussanni/gocode/README.md

 ```

 ## mailing
-by default, the mailer will use embedded templates in `mailer/templates/*.html`. at runtime, if a templates/ folder is found, with a matching template name, it will replace the embedded template (only on first load, not any time during app lifetime)
+by default, the mailer (smtp) will use embedded templates in `mailer/templates/*.html`. at runtime, if a templates/ folder is found, with a matching template name, it will replace the embedded template (only on first load, not any time during app lifetime)

 ## running/building
 gocode supports both `sqlite` and `postgres`. to run locally, use `go run -tags debug cmd/server/main.go` which will run sqlite automatically. in prod build, postgres will be used.